-The Interlibrary Loan (ILL) service enhances the resources of Ryerson University Library by making material available from other libraries, organizations and document delivery services.
-Ryerson University students, faculty, staff may use interlibrary loans (ILL) to request materials from another library free of charge, provided Ryerson University Library does not own a physical copy or the online access is restricted.
+The Interlibrary Loan (ILL) service enhances the resources of Toronto Metropolitan University Library by making material available from other libraries, organizations and document delivery services.
+Toronto Metropolitan University students, faculty, staff may use interlibrary loans (ILL) to request materials from another library free of charge, provided Toronto Metropolitan University Library does not own a physical copy or the online access is restricted.

 Because no one library can collect all resources required by its borrowers, ILL allows you to borrow from other libraries.
 You can choose to request that articles be sent to you or books delivered to the Ryerson Library for pick up.
 You can also borrow directly from other libraries in person.
 If you are a Ryerson student, you can also borrow from the Toronto Public Library even if you don’t live in Toronto.

 RACER lets you to borrow items and obtain articles from other libraries if materials are not owned by the Toronto Metropolitan University Library.

 Borrow In Person from Another Library

 If you are looking for an item not available at the Toronto Metropolitan University Library, consider visiting other libraries, including local public libraries.
 Search other library catalogues before visiting.

 Direct Borrowing agreements with other Canadian university libraries mean that you can borrow from most other universities with your Ryerson OneCard.
 For more information, see Direct Borrowing.